secretstartups/handbook/hiring/candidate/faq/index.html.md

 1. Team Interviews
 1. Discussion with your recruiter on which role you’re interested in
 1. References
-1. Offer sent for role discussed in step 6 & Background Check
+1. Offer sent for role discussed in step 6 & Background Screen

 **For internal candidates only (in addition to the above guidelines)**